Google AMP Flaw Exploited By Russian Hackers Targeting Journalists - Slashdot

 I mean yes totally agree fellow freedom loving American! pigdog liberals destroy our fine motherland!
 Er homeland, da da homeland.

-"a major web publishing trade association" (Score:2)
+"a major web publishing trade association" (Score:3)

 Is it so minor that Salon couldn't name Digital Content Next (which I had to Google)?